 In my last blog, I talked about branding things!
-Things with which your customers interact!
-“Things” is a little vague, so let’s clarify – your branded assets include things like: your office, trucks, people (uniforms), website.
+Things with which your customers interact.
+“Things” is a little vague; so let’s clarify.
+Your branded assets include things like your office, trucks, people (uniforms), website.

 Step 1: Customer Analysis

-Here are questions you have to ask yourself:
+Here are the questions to ask yourself:

 - What are the current trends in the telecommunications industry?